Mak2k2/Portfolio/kubernetes/kubespray/contrib/terraform/openstack/README.md

 ## Module Architecture

-The configuration is divided into three modules:
+The configuration is divided into four modules:

 - Network
+- Loadbalancer
 - IPs
 - Compute